Tag Archive for: 6G

 Wireless Communications and Networking Conference

-We are excited to be part of the “IEEE WCNC 2024” in Dubai from 21-24 April 2024.
-Our CEO Anita Döhler will be part of the Industry Panel on 6G: Midway Status and Way Forward and will present “The path to 6G and Operator View” at the Industry Talks Session 2.
+We have been excited to be part of the “IEEE WCNC 2024” in Dubai.
+Our CEO Anita Döhler joined the Industry Panel on 6G: Midway Status and Way Forward and presented “The path to 6G and Operator View” at the Industry Talks.

-Find further details on the agenda, speakers and the registration here.
+Find further details on the agenda and speakers

 Access our latest publications here.